esi-neuroscience/syncopy/doc/source/tutorials/welch.rst

 From this plot we can conclude several things.
 First, as expected, with all settings fixed, a longer signal (and thus an increased number of segments) reduces the variance of the estimate.
 Second, up to a certain level (somewhere around 0.5 to 0.6), increasing the overlap also reduces the variance of the estimator.
 However, if you go too high, the variance starts increasing again.
 The whole effect is most pronounced for short signals, but these are the typical case in neuroscience.

+The plot suggests that it may be helpful to try an overlap of around 0.5 for short signals, by setting ```cfg.toi=0.5```.

 This concludes the tutorial on using Welch's method in Syncopy.